 To accommodate the need for virtual care options during the COVID-19 pandemic, telehealth became widely available, starting in early 2020.
 In April 2020, overall telehealth usage for office visits and outpatient care was 78 times higher than in February 2020.
 Since then, as of July 2021, telehealth use has stabilized at levels 38 times higher than before the pandemic.
 Due to shifting consumer and provider attitudes towards virtual care as well as reimbursement flexibilities from the Centers for Medicare & Medicaid Services (CMS), telehealth seems to have staying power, especially to ensure access to care for rural or underserved communities.
 Throughout this guide we will:

 Provide tips for how to adapt to the changing licensing environment in response to the ongoing COVID-19 pandemic.

-Describe some of the unique challenges and opportunities related to the telehealth credentialing process.
+Describe some of the unique challenges and opportunities related to the telehealth license verification process.

 Click one of the sections to your left to get started!

 During the early days of the pandemic, Congress passed The Telehealth Services During Certain Emergency Periods Act of 2020 to provide authority to the Department of Health and Human Services (HHS) to waive certain existing limitations on Medicare coverage and payment for telehealth services furnished to Medicare beneficiaries.
 The services include office visits, psychotherapy consultations, and certain other medical/health services that are provided by a doctor or other healthcare provider using interactive two-way, real-time audio and video technology.
 The following changes were made to Medicare coverage of telehealth services in 2020: